 - Faster burst: Shoots at higher frequency (8 vs 4.2 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has an integrated lens, whereas the M3 necessitates an extra lens.

 - More compact: Is smaller (106x61mm vs 111x68mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens build in (unlike the M3).

 - More modern: Was introduced somewhat (1 year) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the G7X Mark II comes out slightly ahead of the M3 (6 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G7X Mark II emerges as the winner of the match-up (7 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the M3 and the G7X Mark II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.